DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

     <Property name='certificate'>{my_certificate}</Property>
   </Properties>
   <ClassName>com.google.apigee.callouts.wssecdsig.Sign</ClassName>
-  <ResourceURL>java://apigee-wssecdsig-20210409.jar</ResourceURL>
+  <ResourceURL>java://apigee-wssecdsig-20210721.jar</ResourceURL>
 </JavaCallout>
 ```

-The available properties for the Sign callout are:
+There are a number of available properties for configuring the Sign callout, to
+affect the shape of the signed document.
+This affects things like what elements
+to sign, which signature method to use, the desired format of the Key
+Information, and much more.
+These properties are described in detail here:

 | name                 | description |
 | -------------------- | ------------ |